-The subject element Innovation, qualifies students to identify and analyse significant aspects and issues related to innovation - internally in the organisation as well as externally in connection with launching of projects/businesses or business development and developing value-creating solutions as a result.
+The subject element Innovation qualifies students to identify and analyse significant aspects and issues related to innovation - internally in the organisation as well as externally in connection with launching of projects/businesses or business development and developing value-creating solutions as a result.

-The subject elements includes idea generation and idea development, types of innovation, innovation tools and processes as well as concept development.
+The subject elements includes idea generation and idea development, types of innovation, innovation tools and processes, circular business models as well as concept development.

-- have knowledge about the value and effect of using interprofessional teams and environments in the innovation process - have knowledge about identifying and qualifying possibilities - have knowledge about method and theory for transforming qualified possibilities into value-creating solutions.
+- have knowledge about the value and effect of using interprofessional teams and environments in the innovation process. - have knowledge about identifying and qualifying possibilities. - have knowledge about method and theory for transforming qualified possibilities into value-creating and sustainable solutions.

-- be able to be part of professional, interdisciplinary cooperations on innovation - be able to design and perform tests of possibilities and solutions using relevant stakeholders - be able to design and communicate potential solutions to relevant stakeholders.
+- be able to be part of professional, interdisciplinary cooperations on innovation. - be able to design and perform tests of possibilities and solutions using relevant stakeholders. - be able to design and communicate sustainable and responsible potential solutions to relevant stakeholders.

-- be able to identify new product potential, services and/or concepts decoding tendencies, trends and market development - be able to realise value-creating, sustainable solutions on the market or in other relevant contexts.
+- be able to identify new product potential, services and/or concepts decoding tendencies, trends and market development. - be able to realise value-creating, sustainable products/concepts on the market or in other relevant contexts.

-The learning objectives for the local subject element are tested at the PBA elective exam or the PBA speciality exam on the 3rd semester.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+The learning objectives for the local subject element are tested at the PBA elective exam or the PBA speciality exam on the 2nd semester.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.